Portfolio | Fred Hutch Cancer Center Clinic Expansion - Building H (formerly SCCA)

 - Seattle, WA

-When SCCA sought to expand its clinic to better serve patients and advance its ability to deliver world-class cancer care and conduct cutting-edge research, they needed a unique mechanical partner that recognized the significant infectious control requirements necessary to build their program in their new building.
-UMC has been SCCA’s exclusive mechanical partner since their first building was constructed in 2001.
+When Fred Hutch Cancer Center (formerly SCCA) sought to expand its clinic to better serve patients and advance its ability to deliver world-class cancer care and conduct cutting-edge research, they needed a unique mechanical partner that recognized the significant infectious control requirements necessary to build their program in their new building.
+UMC has been the exclusive mechanical partner since their first building was constructed in 2001.
 Our teams have completed numerous remodels in this fully operational facility and recently constructed several satellite clinics around the Puget Sound.

 Levels of robotic parking